Send us an email at: PhotosByCindi ‘at’ Yahoo ‘dot’ com

 We’ve downsized from a 9 room house on eastern Long Island NY to a 4 room, custom-built farmhouse (1120 sq ft) on 3.5 acres in upstate New York.
 Medical literacy has become our primary focus.
 Savvy financial management is key.
 Enjoyment of life has taken on a new meaning.
 I blog about how we accomplish all of the above.

 I (Cindi) was able to retire early (Lean FIRE) due to an expert investment I made (1985) in Real Estate in the Hamptons, Long Island, NY (sold in 2001).
 I retired just short of being a millionaire.
-Thanks to frugality and a conscious drop in our income, we’ve been managing just fine on approximately $28,500 a year.
-Nick, however, loves to work but thanks to my financial expertise and our frugal lifestyle, Nick only has to work a few days per month.
-He’s perfectly happy with that.
-Nick will ‘officially’ retire when he turns 65 (in a few more years).
+Nick was forced to retire early due to his long-time employer going out of business plus being hit with a heart illness.
+Thanks to frugality, we’ve been managing just fine on approximately $28,500 a year.
+However, in order to keep our finances in order, we’ve realized that by working just a few days per month, at things we love to do, we can keep this thing called ‘retirement’ afloat.
+Nick will ‘officially’ retire in a few more years, when he turns 65.

 My motto is this: “I don’t want to be rich.
 I just want to live like one.”